Arithmetic in \(\symbb{N}\)

 2025-10-11

-Similar to the proofs of the preceding propositions, the proofs of properties of addition and multiplication in \(\symbb{N}\) in what follows rely on the third Peano axiom.
+Similar to the proofs of the propositions in the Section 1.1 notes for Katznelson and Katznelson (2024), the proofs of properties of addition and multiplication in \(\symbb{N}\) in what follows rely on the third Peano axiom.
 An apparent difficulty is that addition and multiplication involve two natural numbers, while the principle of induction seemingly applies when a statement or a set depends only on one natural number.
 For example, even if a definition of addition has been given, how would one prove that for all \(a, b \in \symbb{N}\), \(a + b = b + a\)?
 In general, this difficulty is surmounted by fixing \(a\) and applying the principle of induction with respect to \(b\).
 If this succeeds and the argument does not depend on the choice of \(a\), then the result has been proven for all \(a, b \in \symbb{N}\).

 Addition in \(\symbb{N}\)